KtGunn/SFND_Radar/README.md

 ```

 The present case is simple with only one target and a clean signal.
-It was found that the number of guard and training was non-critical; counts could be kept low with results generally good.
+It was found that the number of guard and training cells was non-critical; counts could be kept high or low with results generally good.
 The offset exhibited a more pronounced effect; below a certain value (approx 10db) the target was lost in the noise floor.

 From the code,
 ```